Poincar\'e-like extension Mixing Higgs and Gauge Fields in a U(1) symmetric model: Field Representation Local Invariance

-Let us adopt ${\cal O}$ and ${\cal O'}$ scalars (say for ${\cal O},{\cal O'}\in\{\bar{\Phi},\Phi, T_{[o]}, \hat{T}_{[o]}\}$) and ponder a lagrangian {\bf quadratic in field strengths}.
-From the terms in the last lines of (\ref{FOO'}) and (\ref{FhatOO'}) in the quadratic terms of field strengths we could find the origin of quartic complex scalar self--interaction of $\bar{{\mathcal{V}}}_{{\cal O}}$ and ${{\mathcal{V}}}_{{\cal O}}$.
-But also from the terms in the first lines of (\ref{SbarOO'}) and (\ref{SOO'}) they would be also lead to quartic couplings between $\hat{B}_{{\cal O}}$ and ${B}_{{\cal O}}$.
-Furthermore, the terms linear in the fields in (\ref{FSTo}--\ref{FSThato}) and (\ref{FSPhi}--\ref{FSPhibar}) could afford mass--like terms when $C^{{\cal O}''}_{\ {\cal OO}'}\neq 0$.
-Observe, that the NPE with a Lagrangean quadratic in field strengths brings this landscape of interactions, and might carry seeds for its own demise on a symmetry breaking.
+Let's consider ${\cal O}$ and ${\cal O'}$ as scalars (for instance, ${\cal O},{\cal O'}\in\{\bar{\Phi},\Phi, T_{[o]}, \hat{T}_{[o]}\}$) and contemplate a Lagrangian {\bf quadratic in field strengths}.
+The terms in the last lines of (\ref{FOO'}) and (\ref{FhatOO'}) in the quadratic field strength expressions could help us understand the origin of the quartic complex scalar self-interaction terms for $\bar{{\mathcal{V}}}_{{\cal O}}$ and ${{\mathcal{V}}}_{{\cal O}}$.
+Additionally, the terms in the first lines of (\ref{SbarOO'}) and (\ref{SOO'}) might lead to quartic couplings between $\hat{B}_{{\cal O}}$ and ${B}_{{\cal O}}$.
+Furthermore, the terms linear in the fields in (\ref{FSTo}--\ref{FSThato}) and (\ref{FSPhi}--\ref{FSPhibar}) could give rise to mass-like terms when $C^{{\cal O}''}_{\ {\cal OO}'}\neq 0$.
+Note that the NPE, with a Lagrangian quadratic in field strengths, introduces this landscape of interactions and might contain the seeds for its own demise through symmetry breaking.